 See details about our dual degree program of study here.

-Master’s program alumni hold a wide range of positions throughout traditional and new media – in the academic, private and public sectors.
-Many go on to doctoral study, law, or business school.
+Master’s program alumni hold a wide range of positions working in media – in academic, private and public sectors.
+Many pursue doctoral study.
 View our class notes for a selection of doctoral programs that have admitted MCC graduates.